A full service for a typical portable (or ‘picnic’) gramophone is £70.00. This includes:-

 Before it leaves the workshop the machine will be capable of playing one side of a standard 10” 78 (in reasonable condition) with a new needle.

 Phonographs and other early machines are more complicated, so the likely cost needs to be estimated individually.
-E-mail me a few photos, your phone number and a convenient time to ring and I’ll get back to you.
+E-mail me a few photos (but no more than two at a time as my server tends to reject any more than that), your phone number and a convenient time to ring and I’ll get back to you.

 If it turns out that the machine needs a new spring that will, unfortunately, increase the cost by £35.00.
 There are some simple tests you can do at home to determine whether your spring is broken.